kkent030315/race-condition-demonstrate/README.md

 1. Host the server (virtual bank) on the localhost (or whatever).

-2. Make two accounts and tokens in web dashboard.
+2. Make two accounts and tokens in web dashboard. (make sure you have enabled javascript)

 3. Copy the tokens in the script. (make sure the recipient username is correct)